10 Powerful Onboarding Process Examples You Need to Try

 7. Announce New Hires on Social Media

-Posting about new hires on social media is your chance to throw some virtual confetti, put your new people in the spotlight, and earn brownie points with future candidates to boot.
+Posting about new hires on social media is your chance to throw some virtual confetti, put your new people in the spotlight, and look good to future candidates, too.
 It shows everyone that you value your new hires and you’re proud to have them join your organization (Just make sure to always get your new hires’ permission to share their picture and name on social media.)

-It's also a good idea to invite new hires to post their own announcement.
+It's also a good idea to invite new hires to post their own announcements if they’re comfortable doing so.
 To make this easier, provide new hires with a ready-made social graphic they can post without having to craft a whole message themselves.

 8. Offer In-Person Training for New Remote Employees